J. Frank Norris: Ministry

 In his 1926 sermon series "Rum and Romanism," Norris attacked Mayor H. C. Meacham of Fort Worth, whom he accused of misappropriating funds for Roman Catholic causes.
 That same year, Norris killed lumberman Dexter Elliott Chipps, a friend of Meacham, in Norris's church office.
-Norris claimed Chipps had threatened his life, and when Norris was tried for murder, he was acquitted on grounds of self-defense.
+Norris claimed Chipps had threatened his life, and when Norris was tried for murder, he was acquitted on grounds of self-defense even though Chipps was unarmed.

 During 1928, Norris campaigned against the election of the Democrat Al Smith to the presidency and voiced anti-Catholic views from the pulpit, his radio station, and his weekly newspaper.
 Herbert C. Hoover, the Republican nominee, won the election and carried Texas as well, the first member of that party ever to prevail in a Texas general election.

 In 1935, Norris accepted the pastorate of a second church, Temple Baptist Church in Detroit, Michigan.
 By 1946, the combined membership of the two congregations was more than 26,000.
 For sixteen years, Norris commuted by train and plane between the two churches.

-Though Norris would presumably have mostly agreed on matters of faith and interpretation with Ben M. Bogard, who in 1924 founded the American Baptist Association, the two were often at odds.
+Norris and Ben M. Bogard, who in 1924 founded the American Baptist Association, were often at odds.
 Bogard claimed that Norris was vain and prone to exaggerate Norris' ministerial success.
 Though he accused Norris of failing to preach the fundamentals of the faith, the two in time developed a begrudging friendship.
 Bogard said, "When I get to heaven I expect to find Frank Norris there in spite of that wicked streak that runs through him."